complianceworxs-lifescience/chief-of-staff/replit.md

 # Chief of Staff AI Agent

 ## Overview
-This project develops a sophisticated Chief of Staff AI system for ComplianceWorxs, designed to strategically orchestrate an entire team of AI executive agents.
-Its core purpose is to enable "Orchestrated Execution" through a proprietary "Strategic Execution Loop," automating the achievement of business goals by coordinating AI teamwork.
-The system features an "Auto-Remediation Mode," providing true autonomy by detecting, classifying, and resolving agent conflicts, errors, and performance issues without human intervention.
-The Strategic Execution Loop involves four steps: Goal setting, Orchestration by the Chief of Staff, Execution by specialized Executive Agents, and continuous Learning & Refinement based on results.
-This system aims to provide a cohesive, intelligent platform for automated business goal attainment, distinguishing ComplianceWorxs in the market.
+This project develops a sophisticated Chief of Staff AI system for ComplianceWorxs, designed as a meta-orchestrator and control tower for specialized AI executive agents.
+The Chief of Staff serves as the executive enabler, focusing on strategic alignment, information flow coordination, and ensuring all agents work in harmony toward business objectives.
+The system operates alongside specialized agents including the COO Agent (operational engine room), CMO, CRO, CCO, Content Manager, and Market Intelligence Agent.
+The Chief of Staff acts as the "control tower" while the COO Agent manages the "operational engine room" - distinct but coordinated roles that enable true autonomous business execution through the Strategic Execution Loop methodology.

 ## User Preferences
 Preferred communication style: Simple, everyday language.